printdotio/printio-ios-sdk/ios_sdk_customization.md

 ---

 ## Change Label's Color on Items in list on Featured Products screen
-Set text color for left label and right lable on Featured Products screen.
+Set text color for left label and right label on Featured Products screen.

 | Method | Parameters - Options |
 | :---- | :---- |